 WooCommerce is an open-source eCommerce plugin built for WordPress.
 Unlike Shopify and BigCommerce, WooCommerce is technically a free shopping cart plugin that allows you to monetize an existing WordPress site.

-One of the key benefits here is, WooCommerce allows you to combine WordPress' powerful content management system (CMS) with your online store.
+One of the key benefits here vs Shopify is that WooCommerce allows you to combine WordPress' powerful content management system (CMS) with your online store.
 Additionally, because WooCommerce is open-source, those users with more advanced technical know-how can build extensions from scratch or customize existing ones to suit their needs.

 Editing & Customization Options

 WooCommerce comes with free 14 WooThemes, which are attractive, mobile-responsive, and offer clean, image-centric design, and a selection of paid themes designed by the community.

 While the other options on this list offer far more in the way of themes, WooCommerce's Design Customizer offers unlimited customization options, allowing full control over everything from CTA buttons to layouts.

 WooCommerce's open-source platform is built using WordPress, which means that you can connect your store to WordPress's massive collection of add-ons and extensions.